 - Extensions to Library Loans

 - Extra time in Examinations

-- Provide you with stickers to put on the front copy of your assignments and examination papers, to allow ‘sympathetic treatment’ of any particular spelling and grammar difficulties (where academic requirements allow)
+- Provide you with electronic ‘stickers’ to put on the cover to your assignments and examination papers – the Red Dot scheme – to alert markers to the reason for particular spelling and grammar difficulties (where academic requirements allow)

 - Recording arrangements for teaching sessions, to help reduce note taking